Ieuanoh/SportingChance/content/alternative-learning-provision.md

     title: Hands-on Learning
     icon: "/img/sportcoaching.svg"
     iconalt: learning icon
-  - copy: A supportive environment with directed learning one-to-one or in small groups
+  - copy: A supportive environment with directed learning one-to-one or in small groups.
     title: Supportive Environment
     icon: "/img/maths.svg"
     iconalt: supportive environment icon
-  - copy: Young learners can use their skills and qualification to go on to an apprenticeship, further education or employment
+  - copy: Young learners can use their skills and qualification to go on to an apprenticeship, further education or employment.
     title: Career Pathways
     icon: "/img/career.svg"
     iconalt: career pathways icon